Here is what happened when I tried to make hojicha powder from tea leaves

 Well, as I’ve learned, I was extremely naive in thinking I can ground loose leaf tea into such an ultrafine powder at home.

 But since I already blended the tea, I mixed my coarse tea powder with milk anyway to see how it’d turn out.

 Powdered tea has less volume than whole leaves, so I only used half teaspoon of my ready-to-use hojicha drink “powder” per cup.

-At first I only added a small amount of milk (I used oat milk this time), so I could stir more easily.
+At first I only added a small amount of milk (I used almond milk this time), so I could stir more easily.

 And then, after confirming that this tea “powder” wouldn’t dissolve in liquid, filled the rest of the cup.

 The good thing is, the resulting hojicha latte tasted and smelled very good!

 But there were tea particles that ended at the bottom of the mug, so this tea latte may not be for everyone:

 Despite failing in many points, the homemade hojicha powder/chopped tea leaf has a nice size to use in desserts and as topping to many sweet dishes.